Sanofi–GSK COVID-19 vaccine

-The Sanofi–GSK COVID-19 vaccine sold under the brand name VidPrevtyn Beta, is a COVID-19 vaccine developed by Sanofi Pasteur and GSK.
+The Sanofi–GSK COVID-19 vaccine, sold under the brand name VidPrevtyn Beta, is a COVID-19 vaccine developed by Sanofi Pasteur and GSK.

-The Sanofi–GSK COVID-19 vaccine was approved for medical use in the European Union in November 2022.
+The Sanofi–GSK COVID-19 vaccine was authorized for medical use in the European Union in November 2022.

 Medical uses

-The Sanofi–GSK COVID-19 vaccine is used to provide protection against infection by the SARS-CoV-2 virus in order to prevent COVID-19.
+The Sanofi–GSK COVID-19 vaccine is used as a booster for active immunisation against SARS-CoV-2 virus in order to prevent COVID-19.

 Pharmacology

 The Sanofi–GSK COVID-19 vaccine is a recombinant protein subunit vaccine containing the SARS-CoV-2 spike protein, which is produced in insect cells via a baculovirus vector.
 It also includes an adjuvant made by GSK.
 It uses the same technology as Sanofi's Flublok influenza vaccine.